btchanque/test/README.md

 # test

-This is just a temporary or testing repo to be deleted in the future
+This is just a temporary or testing repo to be deleted in the future.